+If you have a child enrolled in the program, then you are automatically a part of the Parent Committee.
 Organized and run by parents for parents, the Parent Committee is a monthly center-level meeting to which all Starfish ECE caregivers are invited.
+During your first Parent Committee Meeting, there will be an election and an opportunity for parents/caregivers to be elected as: The Parent Committee Chairperson, Co-Chairperson, Secretary, or Treasurer.
+There is no experience needed.
+You will be trained and supported by your Center Leader and/or your Family Service Guide.
 You will receive timely news and up-to-date information about the program and have an opportunity to voice your input.
 It is also a chance for you to meet and network with other parents.